Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 And in the middle is The Line itself.
 It's the moment someone stops wanting more of what you've shared and starts looking for what you haven't.

 A few things to understand about how the spectrum works before we get into the details.
 It's not a pipeline.
 People don't necessarily move through it in order, graduating from one stage to the next like some kind of reverse loyalty program.
 People jump.
 Someone can go from True Fan to Doxxer without a single warning sign.
-A Lurker can cross The Line and land somewhere serious without ever having shown their face.
+An Aware audience member can cross The Line and land somewhere serious without ever having shown their face.

 It's not a crystal ball.
 You're not using this to predict where someone ends up.
 You're using it to understand where someone is right now - and to notice when something moves.